Explore Ways to Make an Impact

 Adverse childhood experiences (ACEs), such as child abuse and neglect, can cause high levels of stress.
 When stress is frequent and prolonged, it can dramatically change how the brain develops.
 In the absence of supportive relationships and community resources, these early adversities can affect a person’s health, educational obtainment, and economic opportunity over their lifespan and can even carry over to the next generation.

-While abuse and neglect occurs in families from all ethnicities, it is important to acknowledge that families of color continue to face systemic racism and differential access to supportive services that strengthen families and thus, protect against abuse.
+Challenging life circumstances can overload and overburden parents and caregivers, making it difficult to provide the necessary care and support to their children.
+While abuse and neglect occurs in families from all ethnicities, it is important to acknowledge that families of color continue to face differential access to supportive resources that prevent the need for DFCS involvement.

 How Do We Solve It: